A campus for Bristol

 Public art will welcome people to the new campus and create a sense of place where people feel welcomed.
 TQEC will be home to three public art commissions and there will be opportunities to get involved in a range of art activities throughout the development.

-Bristol-based artists are leading Charting Change - our first public art commission at the new campus.
-Over the next two years, Charting Change will seek to engage people with the potential of TQEC and has a strong focus on citywide engagement, discussion and dialogue.
+Our first commission, Charting Change, will seek to engage people with the potential of TQEC and has a strong focus on citywide engagement, discussion and dialogue.
+We are excited to start working with the lead artist and will share further opportunities for engagement shortly.

 Improving connections